What is threonine?

 Dietary sources of threonine

 Some of the highest concentrations of this essential amino acid are found in fish, meat, dairy, eggs, carrots, and bananas.
 Nuts, beans, seeds and other vegetables also contain threonine but in lower concentrations.
-Adults need approximately 15mg of this amino acid per kilogram of body weight daily for optimal functioning.
+Adults need approximately 15mg of this amino acid per kilogram of body weight daily for optimal functioning9.

 In summary, threonine is an important essential amino acid.
 It has a range of roles in the human body.
 It helps to support the immune system and healthy digestion.
 This amino acid is also essential for tissue development and maintenance.
 Therefore, it plays a key role in heart and liver health.
 In addition, the central nervous system also requires adequate concentrations of this amino acid.
 This helps to support cognitive function.